ollkostin/ollkostin/README.md

 ### Hi there 👋

+☕️ I have been developing Java based applications since 2017.
+There were systems for internal usage mostly : document flow systems, administration panels, workstation interfaces.
+Passed Oracle Associate certification in 2019.

+🧩 I have some experience in Python, Javascript, and in mobile application development: Swift, Kotlin and Flutter.

+🎩 I am not afraid of small team management (up to 5 people): task distribution and prioritizing, stand-up meetings organization.

+👀 I really want to try mentoring.
+I suppose that the best way to remember things is to explain them to others.

 <!--
 **ollkostin/ollkostin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.